java-tools/awe/website/docs/api/query-definition.md

 ## Service query

-Are a kind of queries used to call service **java** or **web services**.
+Special type of queries used to call services, either if they are **java** or **web services**.
 A service query is composed by input variables and output fields.

 You can view services xml structure in [this page](service-definition.md)